edreyer/modulith/Readme.md

 ![Hexagonal Architecture](./docs/software%20product%20quality.png)
 (Figure 1)

-## Problems with traditional layered architectures
+## Some Problems With Traditional Layered Architectures

 Traditionally, Spring Boot applications use a layered architecture that looks something like this: